NazIrNaz/paws-and-preferences/README.md

 Swipe to like or dislike cats — mobile-first, zero-build web app powered by CATAAS

-Here’s a clean, copy-paste README.md for your repo 👇

 Paws & Preferences 🐾

 Swipe to like or dislike cats — mobile-first, zero-build web app powered by CATAAS